Skip to main content

 • gameplay

-The gameplay is characterized by its arcade-like simplicity and smooth mechanics, but it suffers from repetitiveness and a lack of depth, with only twelve short missions that can be completed in under two and a half hours.
+The gameplay is characterized by its arcade-like simplicity and smooth mechanics, but it suffers from repetitiveness and a lack of depth, with only twelve easy missions that can be completed in under two and a half hours.
 While the unique "head steering" mechanic may become intuitive, many players find the controls, particularly with the Vive controllers, to be frustrating.
-Overall, the experience is visually appealing but ultimately feels limited for the price.
+Overall, the experience is deemed short and not worth the price, leading to a mixed reception.

 • “Very arcade-like, simple, fun and smooth with great simple mechanics and really nice graphics.”